Edison Interactive Launches Reg CF Investment Opportunity To Expand AI-Powered Screen Platform Across Venues

 Edison's long-term objective includes scaling across 400,000+ screens and reaching 100M+ annual viewers, positioning the company for a potential Nasdaq listing.

 The Reg CF investment opportunity is now open.
-More information can be found at href="" rel="nofollow noopener" edisoninteractiveContact
+More information can be found at edisoninteractive.

 Legal Disclaimer: